 Making healthy Halloween treats with or for the kids is a fun and easy way to celebrate the holiday—in the days leading up to it or throughout the day on the holiday itself.
-These healthy ideas are easy, quick, and SO cute!
+These Halloween snacks are easy, quick, and SO cute!
 (And not too scary for the littles.)

 Healthy Halloween Treats

 These have been in a classic in my house for years and my girls love them each time we make them.
-For each of these, start with a piece of lightly toasted bread.
+These are such a fun breakfast, but they also work as a special snacks.